 Oh that?
 The bartender explains: “That’s the starboard bowsprit off a sunken Spanish galleon.
 My father found that on the beach.”

-Yes, improbably, the bartender on this night is the daughter of co-founder Albert Hasis, who was a boy of 16 when Cap, Captain Theodore Knight, started the restaurant in 1928.
+Yes, improbably, the bartender on this night in 2010 was the daughter of co-founder Albert Hasis, who was a boy of 16 when Cap, Captain Theodore Knight, started the restaurant in 1928.
 According to Cap’s website, Hasis had run away from his Pittsburgh home.
 He came to be a like a son to Cap and, eventually, the Hasis family took over the restaurant.
 The three children of Al Hasis still own and operate it.

 Our bartender was Talle Hasis.
 (Go ahead, say it out loud.
 It’s not a coincidence: She was named after the state capital.)

-Talle says the wooden bowsprit from the Spanish galleon has been sought by the Smithsonian and other collectors who have offered upwards of $50,000 for it.
+Talle said the wooden bowsprit from the Spanish galleon has been sought by the Smithsonian and other collectors who have offered upwards of $50,000 for it.
 Of course, the land on which Cap’s is built is similarly valuable, and the family has resisted all offers.

 After visiting the bar, head into the restaurant, a long one-room wooden building.
 Rows of square windows overlook the water, though the view is primarily of mangroves along the shore.